 Angora Love, as well as being a typically funny Laurel & Hardy comedy, is also a very significant film in Stan & Ollie's canon, as it has the distinction of being the very last silent film they ever made together (with the exception of 'The Tree in a Test Tube' (1943), but that doesn't really… Continue reading Tipping the hat to Laurel and Hardy’s Silent Shorts (1921 – 1929)

 Filmed during the Spring of 1928, the opening scene of 'Should Married Men Go Home?' is one in contrast to reality.
-Here we see a picture of domestic bliss, as Ollie and his wife (played by Kay Deslys, returning for a second film in a row) sit cuddling on the sofa, yet behind closed doors … Continue reading 23.
+Here we see a picture of domestic bliss, as Ollie and his wife (played by Kay Deslys, returning for the second film in a row) sit cuddling on the sofa, yet behind closed doors,… Continue reading 23.
 Should Married Men Go Home?
 (1928)

 Welcome to the official home of The Laurel & Hardy Blog.
 The place to discover all you need to know about the films of Stan Laurel and Oliver Hardy.
 Each month I publish a new blog discussing a film in the Laurel and Hardy chronology.
 You can share your thoughts, ideas and love for the… Continue reading There’s everything from soup to nuts folks; Come and get it!